MaddyGuthridge/COMP2521-Lab7-Test-Script/README.md

 Run `./run_tests -h` for help running it.

-Note that this requires the files "output.txt" and "output_err.txt" to function.
+Keep in mind that this requires the files "output.txt" and "output_err.txt" to function.
 I don't recommend using these files for anything important.
+Also note that this doesn't check that your implementation is correct.
+It just collects runs test files and collects output.

-Note: although I've tried my best to ensure it works as well as possible, I can't guarantee it's bug-free.
+Disclaimer: although I've tried my best to ensure it works as well as possible, I can't guarantee it's bug-free.
-I don't take any responsibility if this breaks anything (although it almost definitely won't)
+I don't take any responsibility if this breaks anything (although it almost definitely won't).